MCFpy/mcf/docs/source/algorithm_reference/inference.rst

 Parameters
 ------------------------

 Below you find a list of the main parameters which are related to the inference procedure of the **mcf**.
-Please consult the :py:class:`API <mcf_functions.ModifiedCausalForest>` for more details or additional parameters.
+Please consult the :py:class:`API <mcf_main.ModifiedCausalForest>` for more details or additional parameters.

 .. list-table::
    :widths: 30 70